kw-ch/kw-ch.github.io/_posts/2022-12-29-emg-cookbook.md

 ## 1. Acquisition
 Electrodes used to measure EMG signals generally fall into one of two categories: gel electrodes and dry electrodes.

 Gel electrodes contain a conductive gel that acts as an interface between the skin and the electrode.
 This improves contact, reduces skin impedance and provides some noise resiliency which helps with signal detection.
 However gel electrodes are expensive and non-reusable, making them not very practical for frequent use.
-Long term exposure to the gel and adhesive may also cause irritation.
+The gel and adhesive on them can also make it uncomfortable to wear for extended periods of time and may cause irritation.

-Dry electrodes do not have gel or adhesive so they are reusable, making them the preferred choice for long-term monitoring and non-medical usage due to their convenience and ease of use.
-EMG signals obtained from dry electrodes are generally considered lower quality compared to gel electrodes as they are more susceptible to noise and bad skin contact.
+Dry electrodes do not have gel or adhesive so they are reusable, making them the preferred choice for long-term monitoring and non-medical usage.
+EMG signals obtained from dry electrodes are generally of lower quality than gel electrodes as they are more susceptible to noise and bad skin contact.
 The lack of adhesive can also cause movement of the electrodes relative to the surface of the skin, distorting the signal.
 Fortunately, most of these issues can be addressed through proper construction of the EMG device and firmware.

-There isn't really any consensus as to what is the best design for dry electrodes.
+There isn't really exactly a consensus as to what is the best design for dry electrodes.
 There are some recommendations such as the size of electrodes should be a maximum of 10mm parallel to the muscle and the center-to-center distance between electrodes should be ~20mm at most.
-However some designs don't follow these and still achieve a decent quality EMG signal.

 'Professional' dry electrodes are typically made of silver.
 Cheaper and more accessible alternative materials include stainless steel, aluminium and copper.
 Some hobbyist designs use items such as thumb-tacks, screws, sheet metal, snap buttons and even PCBs with milled-out surfaces of copper as dry electrodes.